sdegueldre/album-database/README.md

 ### GET `/albums[?queryString=:query][&][offset=:offset]`

-Returns the first 10 characters.
+Returns the first 10 albums.

 Optional query parameter returns only albums where any of the strings match the query.